Thewessen/hello-world/README.md

 # Hello-world

-Dumpster repository for unused code, small scripts and great ideas.
+Dumpster repository for unused code, small scripts and ideas.

 This repository is my first Github repository.
-I will use it for small, completed or uncompleted, scripts that don't fit in some other repository.
+I use it for small, completed or uncompleted scripts that don't fit in some other repository.

 Every completed script has it's own README.md file.
 Any new idea, comment or suggestions to the scripts in this repository are more then welcome.
 Most of